bluecatlabs/gateway-workflows/README.md

 ## Standards
 When contributing to the Community examples please ensure that the code is of good quality
 - BlueCat Gateway is written with the PEP8 standard in mind
-- Ensure that each function contains a docstring exaplining the purpose of the function, the input variables and, the return type
+- Ensure that each function contains a docstring explaining the purpose of the function, the input variables and, the return type
 - Use plenty of comments to describe what the function is doing
-- Use meaningfull variable and function names
+- Use meaningful variable and function names

 #### Process
 1. Fork it!